by Tom Hutchinson, Chief Analyst, Cabot Dividend Investor and Cabot Income Advisor

 Because of longer life spans and diminishing fertility rates, the population in the U.S. and around the globe is older now than ever before.
 In the U.S., nearly a third of the population is 50 or older.
 An average of 10,000 baby boomers will turn 65 every single day, and the fastest-growing segment of the population is 65 and older.

 That makes healthcare a growth industry as well as a defensive one, meaning it thrives in any economy.
 Profits roll in no matter what.
-And what do you know—healthcare has been one of the best-performing market sectors in the latest bull market and one of the more resilient sectors over the past tumultuous year and a half.
+And what do you know—healthcare has been one of the best-performing market sectors in the latest bull market and is one of the more resilient sectors.

-The company I like best right now is one that combines the stability and high dividend payout of a big pharmaceutical company with the high growth rate of a biotechnology company.
-The stock has posted an average annual return of 19.5% since it was spun off from Abbott Laboratories (ABT) in early 2013.
+AbbVie (ABBV) combines the stability and high dividend payout of a big pharmaceutical company with the high growth rate of a biotechnology company.
+The stock has posted an average annual return of 16.8% since it was spun off from Abbott Laboratories (ABT) in early 2013.

 Broadcom Inc. (AVGO)

-Broadcom, Inc. (AVGO) is a technology industry Goliath with more than $35 billion in annual net revenues.
-It’s an icon of the technology revolution with roots that trace back over 50 years to the old AT&T/Bell Labs.
-The company has many category-leading products in crucial areas of semiconductors and infrastructure software solutions.
+Broadcom is a global technology infrastructure leader and an industry Goliath, with $51 billion in annual net revenues.
+It’s an icon of the technology revolution with roots that trace back over 50 years, to the old AT&T/Bell Labs.
+The company has many category-leading products in semiconductors and infrastructure software solutions.

 How to Learn More